 Though it has changed in shape during the pandemic, here are seven tips on how to use your digital ecosystem to enhance your fundraising.
 As people are spending more and more time online, digital fundraising is vital for mission-driven organizations to achieve and surpass goals.

-During the pandemic, people have found ways to stay connected online, and one of those ways has been through giving.
+Over the last few years, people have found new ways to stay connected online, and one of those ways has been through giving.
 Google reported earlier this year that, “global searches for ‘online gift’ increased by 80% in 2020 compared to 2019,“ and that people are increasingly using special occasions—like birthdays and holidays—as a reason to give.
 This presents an opportunity for your organization to use your digital ecosystem to enhance your fundraising.

 Your digital ecosystem comprises the tools, people, and processes within your organization.
 It is key to having visibility on a variety of platforms, while also maintaining flexibility and working cohesively at all levels.
 When it comes to fundraising, the more information you can gather about how, why and when your supporters choose (or choose not) to donate, the better you’ll be placed to improve how you implement your fundraising strategy.
 Here are seven tips on how you can improve your fundraising efforts by using everything your digital ecosystem has to offer.